What is High Performance Computing?

 3 - Storage

-To build a high-performance computing architecture, compute servers, commonly referred to as 'nodes,' are networked together into what's commonly referred to as a 'cluster'.
-Software programs and algorithms are run simultaneously on the nodes in the cluster - the thought being that more resources available for software can manipulate data at a much greater scale than utilizing a single computer.
+To build a high-performance computing architecture, compute servers, commonly called 'nodes,' are networked together into what's commonly referred to as a 'cluster'.
+Software programs and algorithms run simultaneously on the nodes in the cluster - the thought is that more software resources can manipulate data at a much greater scale than utilizing a single computer.
 The cluster is networked to the data storage to capture the output.
 Together, these components operate seamlessly to complete a diverse set of tasks.

-A cluster is basically considered as a group of interconnected computers that work together to perform computationally intensive tasks.
+A cluster is considered a group of interconnected computers that work together to perform computationally intensive tasks.

 You can view and read more about the different clusters that the High Performance Computing Core Facility (HPCCF) supports at: hpc.ucdavis.edu/clusters